-In his book Critical Children, Richard Locke (2011)---- proposes that novels for adults that focus of children and adolescents use their function as critics of their worlds, as “vehicles of moral and cultural interrogation” (pg.
-4). as novels for adults often employ children to effectively foreground ideas ---exmp --
+In his book Critical Children, Richard Locke (2011) suggests that novels for adults that focus on children and adolescents use the younger voices to function as critics of their worlds, as “vehicles of moral and cultural interrogation” (p.
+4).
+Such novels often employ children to highlight certain ideas more effectively.---exmp --

-children caught in atrocious situations are especially able to exert powerful ethical injunctions on the readers: “they invite us to follow the story of a child’s imperiled growth and development and thereby to participate in a process of discovery […] an attempt at liberation or the restoration of a just order” (pg.
+The images of children caught in atrocious situations are especially effective in delivering powerful ethical messages to the readers: “They invite us to follow the story of a child’s imperiled growth and development and thereby to participate in a process of discovery […] an attempt at liberation or the restoration of a just order” (Locke, p.
 5).
-In line with novels such as Oliver Twist, The Catcher in the Rye, The Adventures of Tom Sawyer and Portnoy’s Complaint, and addressing contemporary dilemas,
+Novels such as Oliver Twist, The Catcher in the Rye, The Adventures of Tom Sawyer and Portnoy’s Complaint all use children to address contemporary dilemmas,

-Ishiguro encourages us to think about more appropriate and accurate conceptual tools for the analysis and evaluation of current radical changes and the alterations that will occur in human life as a result of immense technological advancement.
-Ishiguro’s novel participates in a discussion that stems from the fact that new technological possibilities , the new post-humanist forms, the new relationships between man and, biology, and technology, calls for the redistribution of terms of difference and identity.
+Ishiguro encourages us to consider more appropriate and credible conceptual tools for analyzing and evaluating today’s rapid changes and the alterations that humans will undergo as a result of radical technological advancement.
+Ishiguro’s novel contributes to the discussion arising from the fact that new technological possibilities , the new posthumanist forms, and the new relationships developing among man and, biology, and technology are leading to redefinitions of differentiation and identity.

-MORE--Two significations of Posthumanism clash.
-The first is posthumanism as transactions between humans an non-humans as enhancing human agency, through technology our body regains its aura, we can become more than huam, n the sense attributed to Sherryl Vint, as engaging the unjust distribution of the legitimacy of the human,
+MORE- There are two additional significant aspects of the posthumanism clash.
+The first is that posthumanism, as it applies to transactions between humans and non-humans, can enhance human agency.
+This occurs as our bodies, reclaiming their essence through technology, enable us to become more than human in the sense attributable to Sherryl Vint, as engaging the unjust distribution of the legitimacy of the human.